samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 ---
 layout: post
-title: Scripting Sucks
+title: Printf Debugging Sucks
 date: 2021-04-09T14:55:27.398Z
 categories: tools
 ---

-I've been [coding professionally](https://elegantchaos.com/about/) for 30+ years (oh god I'm old), and in that time it could be said that I've grown fat and lazy...
+I've been [coding professionally](https://elegantchaos.com/about/) for more than three decades (oh god I'm old), and in that time it could be said that I've grown fat and lazy...

 I have become accustomed to such luxuries as IDEs, linters, helpful warnings, visual debuggers, symbolic breakpoints, unit tests and source control.